-As a member of [National Federation] and/or a participant in an event authorized or recognized by [National Federation or International Federation], I hereby declare as follows:
+As a member of [National Federation] and/or a participant in an event authorised or recognised by [National Federation or International Federation], I hereby declare as follows:

-I acknowledge that I am bound by, and confirm that I shall comply with, all of the provisions of AIBA Anti-Doping Rules (as amended from time to time) and the International Standards issued by the World Anti-Doping Agency and published on its website.
+I acknowledge that I am bound by, and confirm that I shall comply with, all of the provisions of IBA Anti-Doping Rules (as amended from time to time) and the International Standards issued by the World Anti-Doping Agency and published on its website.

-I acknowledge the authority of AIBA [and its member National Federations and/or National Anti-Doping Organizations] under the AIBA Anti-Doping Rules to enforce, to manage results under, and to impose sanctions in accordance with, the AIBA Anti-Doping Rules.
+I acknowledge the authority of IBA [and its member National Federations and/or National Anti-Doping Organisations] under the IBA Anti-Doping Rules to enforce, to manage results under, and to impose sanctions in accordance with, the IBA Anti-Doping Rules.

-I also acknowledge and agree that any dispute arising out of a decision made pursuant to the AIBA Anti-Doping Rules, after exhaustion of the process expressly provided for in the AIBA Anti-Doping Rules, may be appealed exclusively as provided in Article 13 of the AIBA Anti-Doping Rules to an appellate body for final and binding arbitration, which in the case of International-Level Athletes is the Court of Arbitration for Sport (CAS).
+I also acknowledge and agree that any dispute arising out of a decision made pursuant to the IBA Anti-Doping Rules, after exhaustion of the process expressly provided for in the IBA Anti-Doping Rules, may be appealed exclusively as provided in Article 13 of the IBA Anti-Doping Rules to an appellate body for final and binding arbitration, which in the case of International-Level Athletes is the Court of Arbitration for Sport (CAS).

-I acknowledge and agree that the decisions of the arbitral appellate body referenced above shall be final and enforceable, and that I will not bring any claim, arbitration, lawsuit or litigation in any other court or tribunal.
+I acknowledge and agree that the decisions of the arbitral appellate body referenced above shall be final and enforceable, and that I will not bring any claim, arbitration, lawsuit or litigation in ant other court or tribunal.

-I have read and understand the present declaration.
-Date Print Name (Last Name, First Name) Date of Birth (Day/Month/Year) Signature (If minor_signature legal guardian)
+Date Print Name (Last Name, First Name) Date of Birth (Day/Month/Year) Signature (If minor, signature legal guardian)